Trikooo/zellif-feature-requests/README.md

 This is the place to submit feature requests for [Zellif](https://zellif.com).

-Creating new tickets for feature requests or suggestions is greatly appreciated 🙂 Feel free to upvote the ones you'd like us to prioritize.
+We'd love to hear your ideas and feature suggestions! 😊 Don’t forget to upvote the ones you want to see first, so we know what matters most to you.
 ## Getting Started

 Head over to [our website](https://zellif.com) to download and explore Zellif.